 The Pointer Options Tab

-The Motion slider lets you set the speed of the pointer, from slow to fast.
+The Motion slider lets you set the speed of the pointer, the bar ranges from slow to fast.
 With a slow setting, you have to move the mouse a lot to cause the pointer to move a little bit; with a fast setting, a slight mouse movement moves the pointer very rapidly.
 Experiment with this and find the setting which feels right for you.
-It is an entirely subjective decision; there are no wrong answers here.
+It is an entirely subjective decision; there are no wrong answers here and your needs may change based on what you are trying to accomplish.

 The Enhance pointer precision checkbox lets you configure whether or not Windows tries to detect how precise you are being with your mouse movements.
-If the checkbox is on, then if you are moving the mouse slowly, Windows slows down the pointer speed dynamically.
+When the checkbox is on, Windows slows down the pointer speed dramatically when you move the pointer slowly.
 If the checkbox is off, Windows uses the pointer speed you set with the Motion slider without making any adjustments whatsoever.

 The Display pointer trails checkbox sets a visual effect that causes pointer movement to leave a trail behind it.
 This can make spotting the mouse pointer much easier, at the cost of making you feel like you’re watching a psychedelic movie.
 For some users, this feature is a lifesaver, however, as it really increases the visual impact and detectability of the pointer.
-You can use the slider to adjust the length of time that the pointer trail displays to fine-tune this effect.
+You can use the slider to adjust the length of time that the pointer trail displays to fine-tune the length of the trail that is caused by this effect.

 The Hide pointer while typing the checkbox allows you to turn off the pointer when you are using the keyboard.
 This is great for word-processing and data entry work where the pointer is just in the way.